SMART App Launch

 Consider a FHIR server with base URL https://ehr.example.org/fhir.

-The discovery document at https://ehr.example.org/fhir/.well-known/smart-configuration might include:
+If state is directly managed by the FHIR server, the discovery document at https://ehr.example.org/fhir/.well-known/smart-configuration might include:

 {